 Toledo is the Largest Producer of Damascene Works in Spain:

 One of the famous handicrafts of Toledo is Damascene or Damasquino.
-In almost every shop in Toledo you will find some form of damascene product, ranging from rings, pendants, brooches and picture frames, to the more expensive decorative plates.
+In almost every shop in Toledo you will find some form of damascene product.
+These range from rings, pendants, brooches and picture frames, to the more expensive decorative plates.

 The Craft of Damascene

-Damascene is the ancient Moorish craft of inlaying gold or silver on non-precious metals like iron or steel, then firing it so that the underlying metal oxidizes and becomes black, leaving the gold to stand out in sharp contrast.
-The craft is believed to have its roots in the oriental-style craft work done in Damascus and Syria.
+Damascene is the ancient Moorish craft of inlaying gold or silver on non-precious metals like iron or steel.
+These are then fired so that the underlying metal oxidizes and becomes black, leaving the gold to stand out in sharp contrast.
+The craft is believed to have its roots in the oriental-style craft work in Damascus and Syria.
 The Arabs perfected the skill and brought it to Spain where it has remained to this day, with Toledo being the main centre of Damascene production.